Part 2: Operations and Performance

 The principal functions of the AOFM are:

-- managing the Australian Government’s daily cash balances through short-term borrowings and investments;
+- managing the Government’s daily cash balances through short-term borrowings and investments;

-- supporting the efficient operation of Australia’s financial system.
+- where appropriate, supporting the efficient operation of the Australian financial system.

 Treasury Bond and Treasury Indexed Bond issuance

-One objective of Treasury Bond and Treasury Indexed Bond issuance is to raise monies to fund the Australian Government Budget.
+One objective of Treasury Bond and Treasury Indexed Bond issuance is to raise monies in order to meet the Commonwealth’s financing needs in full and on time.

 Another objective is to support the efficient ongoing operation of Australia’s financial system.
 This second objective is achieved in the following ways: